Become a Resident Assistant

 The federal government requires the University to monitor all the resources available to a student who receives federal financial aid.
 If you have applied for or are receiving a Perkins Student Loan, HOPE Scholarship, Supplemental Grant, Work-Study job, or a Stafford Loan, those sources of aid may be affected if you become an RA.
 Aid applicants should check with the Financial Aid Office before accepting a Graduate Assistantship, Resident Assistantship, Cooperative Education position, or any other part-time job to determine what financial aid adjustment, if any, might be necessary.

-The application process occurs during the Fall semester.
+The application process occurs during the Spring semester.
 2014-2015 Application period has closed.